Corvidae: Consciousness, culture-rudiments, and neurology

-A study published in 2008 suggested that the Eurasian magpie is the only non-mammal species known to be able to recognize itself in a mirror test, but later research could not replicate this finding.
+A study published in 2008 suggested that the Eurasian magpie is the only non-mammal species known to be able to recognise itself in a mirror test, but later research could not replicate this finding.
 Studies using very similar setups could not find such behaviour in other corvids (e.g., Carrion crows).
 Magpies have been observed taking part in elaborate grieving rituals, which have been likened to human funerals, including laying grass wreaths.
 Marc Bekoff, at the University of Colorado, argues that it shows that they are capable of feeling complex emotions, including grief.
 Furthermore, carrion crows show a neuronal response that correlates with their perception of a stimulus, which some scientists have argued to be an empirical marker of (avian/corvid) sensory consciousness—the conscious perception of sensory input—in the crows which do not have a cerebral cortex.
 A related study shows that the birds' pallium's neuroarchitecture is reminiscent of the mammalian cortex.